v0lt13/EditorAttributesDocs/docs/source/GettingStarted/howtouse.rst

 Serialization
 -------------

-Every member the attribute is attached to must be serializable by Unity (with the exception of the :doc:`../Attributes/ButtonAttributes/button` which is attached to functions), meaning those members must be either public or private with the `SerializeField Attribute <https://docs.unity3d.com/2023.3/Documentation/ScriptReference/SerializeField.html>`_ and valid to the Unity serializer.
+Every member the attribute is attached to must be serializable by Unity (with the exception of the :doc:`../Attributes/ButtonAttributes/button` and :doc:`../Attributes/MiscellaneousAttributes/showininspector`), meaning those members must be either public or private with the `SerializeField Attribute <https://docs.unity3d.com/2023.3/Documentation/ScriptReference/SerializeField.html>`_ and valid to the Unity serializer.

 Here is a small example of what's valid and what's not::